 7. Manufacturers Must Utilize Components Sourced from an Established and Approved Industrial Hemp Program.

-The bill requires a manufacturer of dietary supplements and food that includes industrial hemp to be able to demonstrate that all parts of the plant used come from a state or country that has an established and approved industrial hemp program that inspects or regulates hemp under a food safety program (or equivalent criteria) to ensure safety for human or animal consumption.
-Additionally, the industrial hemp cultivator or grower must be in good standing and compliance with the governing laws of the state or country of origin.
+The bill requires a manufacturer of dietary supplements and food that includes industrial hemp to be able to demonstrate that all parts of the plant used to come from a state or country that has an established and approved industrial hemp program that inspects or regulates hemp under a food safety program (or equivalent criteria) to ensure safety for human or animal consumption.
+Additionally, the industrial hemp cultivator or grower must be in good standing and in compliance with the governing laws of the state or country of origin.

 Health & Safety Code § 111923.3(a)(1).